 Contact Council's animal shelter or stock yard for larger animals (eg. cattle & horses) located at Dakabin.

 Dog parks and beaches that have been allocated for the exercising of dogs (on and off a leash), providing they are kept under strict control.

 Council's Local Law and Subordinate Local Law 2 has provision for the keeping of additional animals under certain circumstances.
 Animal breeder, visiting animals and fostering animals.

 Council's local laws impose restrictions on the number and type of animals permitted to be kept on properties in the Moreton Bay region.
 Find out the maximum number of animals you can keep on your allotment

 All dogs bark, but some barking dogs become a real neighbourhood nuisance – greatly reducing the quality of life for their neighbours.
 Barking is the most common animal behaviour problem Council is asked to deal with.

 Pet owners are always responsible and legally liable for the actions of their animals.
 List of restricted dogs in Queensland.

 Identification and registration, enclosures and fencing, picking up after your pet, biting and aggression, koala areas, keeping animals codes of practice and exotic animals.

 The term pest animal refers to any exotic animal, which causes a detrimental impact on the environment, industry or community activities.
-Delcared animals (class 1 and class 2), non-declared pest animals, high priority pests and what Council is doing.
+Declared animals (class 1 and class 2), non-declared pest animals, high priority pests and what Council is doing.

 An initiative of the Moreton Bay Regional Council and is aimed at enhancing pet awareness, including preparing your dog for a new baby and tailored programs for schools or community groups.